 Meridians, Points + Chinese Medicine

 The organ system is central to understanding the Chinese Medicine (TCM) view of the body, mind, disease, and health.
-But remember, Chinese Medicine organs have energetic attributes and functions that are pretty different from how conventional medicine maps the body-mind.
+However, remember that Chinese Medicine organs have energetic attributes and functions that differ significantly from how conventional medicine maps the body-mind.
 When looking specifically at the organs of TCM, what’s usually ...

 Read More